1. Home

 Taking place concurrently with the Shinkosai and Mikoshimiyairi, this event unfolds on a dedicated stage within the neighbouring Miyamoto Park.
 Here, numerous taiko drum ensembles hailing from the Kanto region and beyond showcase their performances until evening.
 The program also features the chigomai, a dance performed by shrine maidens, alongside other captivating acts.

 At Hey Japan!, we strive to keep the events listed on our website as current as possible.
-However, it is important to note that event organizers may make changes to their plans, including cancelling events, altering schedules, or modifying admission requirements, without prior notice.
-To ensure that you have the most accurate information, we recommend checking official websites before attending any events.
+However, event organizers may cancel events, alter schedules, or modify admission requirements without prior notice.
+Check official websites before attending any event.

 Fukagawa Matsuri